Yanga and the AfroMexican ExperienceAugust 26 through October 15, 2022

-Yanga: Journeys to Freedom is a groundbreaking exhibition at the African American Museum in Fair Park.
+Yanga and the AfroMexican Experience is a groundbreaking exhibition coming to the Latino Cultural Center.
 It explores both historical individuals and freedom movements.

 LATINO ARTS PROJECT presents an immersive art experience at the Latino Cultural Center.
 This free exhibit brings awareness to the diversity of cultures within our communities and highlights the commonalities we share.

 The little known story of Gaspar Yanga will be explored, for the first time, in a separate museum exhibition.
 Past exhibitions have included Yanga’s story within context of other topics, but this is the first museum exhibition exclusively about Yanga, the first liberator of the Americas.

 Yanga and the AfroMexican Experience features an entire gallery devoted to Yanga, exploring this historical story with documents from the Archivo General de la Nacion (National Archives) in Mexico City and Archivo General de Indias (Archive of the Indies) in Seville, Spain.

 The second gallery is devoted to exploring the cultural impact of the AfroMexican experience.
 The exhibition explores in depth the influence in music, dance, food and art in each of the three main areas of Mexico with a direct African impact.